Skip to Content

 Our tour guide knew her history and did a good job of bringing the city and its citizens to life for us.

-the ruins of the library of celsus, one of the largest in antiquity, is one of the main attractions in ephesus.
+The ruins of the library of celsus, one of the largest in antiquity, is one of the main attractions in ephesus.

 Celsus’s library is the image most associated with Ephesus.
 It once held 6,000 scrolls and was one of the largest libraries of the ancient world.